 Self-esteem: Take steps to feel better about yourself

-If you have low self-esteem, harness the power of your own thoughts and beliefs to change how you feel about yourself.
-Start with these four steps to a healthier self-esteem.By Mayo Clinic Staff
+If you have low self-esteem, harness the power of your thoughts and beliefs to change how you feel about yourself.
+Start with these steps.By Mayo Clinic Staff

 Low self-esteem can negatively affect virtually every facet of your life, including your relationships, your job and your health.
-But you can take steps to boost your self-esteem by taking cues from types of mental health counseling.
+But you can boost your self-esteem by taking cues from types of mental health counseling.

 1. Identify troubling conditions or situations